jordanistan/illnetwork/README.md

 ## :dart: About ##

-**illnet.ai Security Scanner** is a comprehensive security and health audit tool for Linux systems.
+**ill.network Security Scanner** is a comprehensive security and health audit tool for Linux systems.
 It's designed to be run from a Docker container, allowing you to scan local or remote hosts for a wide range of vulnerabilities and misconfigurations.
 The scanner provides a detailed report with remediation suggestions to help you secure your systems.

 The web interface provides a user-friendly way to view scan reports and manage the scanner.